-Over the years real estate agents have been faced with making a decision on who to hire to build and manage their website as well as choose their IDX system.
+Over the years real estate agents have been faced with making a decision on who to hire to build and manage their real estate website as well as choose their real estate IDX system.

-If you have a website or currently trying to figure out what is the best option for you let me give you some information and tips when deciding who to use.
+If you have a real estate website or currently trying to figure out what is the best option for you let me give you some information and tips when making this decision.

 Let’s gather some information on you so you will have everything ready once you decide which direction you will go when choosing your real estate website destiny…